 To open your young coconut the way Thai people do it in Thailand, you will need a steady and safe work surface, such as a large cutting board, and a large, good quality meat cleaver.
 You might also want a straw in order to drink the water.
-I like to have a dish towel nearby to wipe up any little spills.
-Once you've learned this technique for opening Thai coconuts, you can be enjoying their sweet taste in under a minute, rather than hitting them with a hammer or throwing them on the ground (both of which I used to do, before I learned this technique!).Continue to 2 of 8 below.
+Keep a dish towel nearby to wipe up any little spills.
+Once you've learned this technique for opening Thai coconuts, you can be enjoying their sweet taste in under a minute, rather than hitting them with a hammer or throwing them on the ground.Continue to 2 of 8 below.

 02 of 08